Policies & guidelines

 Policies for authors

-For details on Elsevier’s polices, visit our policy pages.
+For details on Elsevier’s policies, visit our policy pages.
 Below you will find links to the policies you may find useful as an author.

 - Copyright: rights related to the publication and distribution of research